-Sphero launches Sphero Bolt, a light-up robot ball for education
+Sphero launches Sphero Bolt, a light-up robot ball for education - VentureBeat

 It’s been roughly two years since Sphero — the folks behind 2016’s adorable BB-8 robot — announced Sprk+, a plastic, programmable, app-enabled robot ball that teaches coding.
-In the intervening months, the company collaborated with Disney on licensed products like Ultimate Lightning McQueen, R2D2, BB-9E, and Spider-Man and debuted a cheaper, smaller Sprk+ companion — Sphero Mini — focused less on education and more on games and activities.
+In the intervening months, the company collaborated with Disney on licensed products like Ultimate Lightning McQueen, R2D2, BB-9E, and Spider-Man, and debuted a cheaper, smaller Sprk+ companion — Sphero Mini — focused less on education and more on games and activities.

-Today the Denver, Colorado-based startup reemerged from its skunkworks labs with Spark Bolt, an upgraded Sprk+ with a few new bells and whistles.
+Today the Denver, Colorado-based startup reemerged from its Skunkworks labs with Spark Bolt, an upgraded Sprk+ with a few new bells and whistles.

 According to Adam Wilson, cofounder and chief architect, it’s something of a recommitment to education for Sphero.
 More than 20,000 schools have already incorporated the company’s products into their curriculums, he said.